 The development and evaluation of management skills are based on KASAC training model

-Basic concepts in corporate finance, including time value of money, financial statements quick overview, financial performance analysis (ratio analysis), and assets pricing (security valuation).
+Basic concepts in corporate finance: Time value of money, financial statements quick overview, financial performance analysis (ratio analysis), and assets pricing (security valuation)

 Financial markets for shares, fixed income securities, options and futures.

-Financial risk management: diversification, credit risk management, bankruptcy, hedging risk, and insurance
+Financial Risk Management: Management of financial risk; diversification, credit risk management, bankruptcy, hedging risk, and insurance